Factory Reset iPhone without Passcode

 Resetting iPhone has become a necessity from time to time, especially when it's glitching and malfunctioning.
 It's a simple matter of resetting the device to factory settings and erasing all data and settings.
 Now terrifying time comes: iPhone is disabled with you forgotten the passcode and you cannot access to it.
 The first and only way is to reset the device.

-Apple's iTunes has been there for years and you can reset disabled iPhone with recovery mode.
+Apple's iTunes has been there for years and you can reset disabled or unavailable iPhone with recovery mode.
 However, it's not that effective as the app might be unable to recognize disabled iPhone; or perhaps you failed to enter recovery mode and perform factory reset on iPhone.
 So how to reset disabled iPhone without iTunes?

 All hope is not lost, though.
 With a few alternative ways, you could still reset disabled iPhone without iTunes.
 Simply go over each method and macOS 10.15 users will learn how to reset disabled iPhone without iTunes - via Finder.